 The personal size works in Filofax, Kikki K and any of the other 6 ring binders.
 It will require a special 6 hold punch.

 With the pocket-size we are getting pretty small.
 It is 3.19 inches by 4.72 inches and is great for portability.
 However, it doesn’t allow much room for writing and is best for quick notes, dates, and reminders.

 There are fewer options for purchasing this size of planner.
 Mostly because if you are going to carry something this size, you might as well just use your phone.

 The smallest of them all.
 The mini is 2.64 x 4.13 inches.
 Filofax still makes this size of personal planner, but it is getting harder to find.
 Most likely you won’t be using this size or the pocket size for a DIY planner or planner printables.

 That was a ton of information about planner sizes.
 Once you have an idea of which planners you like the best, you won’t really need to reference page sizes of other planners.
 You will only need to know the resize tips and tricks for your own planner.

 It is possible that you become a two or three planner person (because planner addiction is real and that is just the way it works.
 Just like pens and other journaling supplies.)

-You can use the cheat sheets found in this DIY planner guide that gives you planner pages, helps you resize and print them, and the provides tips and tricks to set up your own custom planner (bring on the Frankenplanners).
+You can use the cheat sheets found in this printable planner companion guide that gives you planner pages, helps you resize and print them, and provides tips and tricks to set up your own custom planner (bring on the Frankenplanners).